vmchale/kempe/README.md

   * Sum types aren't translated in the IR phase
   * Errors don't have position information
   * Monomorphization fails on recursive polymorphic functions.
+  * Order of declarations matters past the IR phase